kahmali/meteor-restivus/README.md

 # Restivus
-#### ReST APIs for the Best of US!
+#### ReST APIs for the Best of Us!

 Restivus makes building ReSTful APIs in Meteor 0.9.0+ an absolute breeze.
 The package is inspired by [RestStop2][reststop2-docs] and uses [Iron Router][iron-router]'s server-side routing to provide:
 - A simple interface for building ReSTful APIs
 - User authentication via the API
   - Optional login and logout endpoints